 Find Out How to Avoid an Employment Lawsuit in Texas

-If you would like to learn more about employment lawsuits – either as an employer or employee – Shellist Lazarz Slobin can be your legal guides.
+If you would like to learn more about employment lawsuits – either as an employer or employee – Shellist Lazarz Slobin can be your legal guide.
 We have been helping people throughout Texas and the country since 1994.
 Submit an online form to schedule a consultation with our Houston employment law attorneys.